PatrickMaiyer/Portapack_Wiki/Push-buttons-and-button-caps.md

 # Push-buttons
 Current PortaPack models have five push buttons on the front (Up, Down, Left, Right, and Select) and two on the top (DFU and Reset).
+In most cases, a long press of a directional button will repeat automatically after a short delay (firmware may define additional behavior for a long press of any button).

 If the push-buttons are intermittently unresponsive, first make sure that the Portapack firmware is upgraded to version 1.7.1. or later, which improves handling of glitchy switch contacts.
 The type of push-buttons used on the Portapack is SMD tactile switches of 6 mm per side and 7 mm of height.
 You can buy replacements here: https://a.aliexpress.com/_dZqx4vv